mjpc13/SI-avaliacao/README.md

 # SI-avaliacao
-Repository with all the codes used for the Informatics Systems class. first test of this
+Repository with all the codes used for the Informatics Systems class.

-olaolsdaoldsa
-dfasdfsgafgvcxgrtergfdjijubgcxtger